loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/singlebrowser/AgGrid.rst

    Click on the menu of a the column with the given header

-   :param headerText: - the header text
+   :param headerText: - the header text, or the column ID.
+A string wrapped with curly braces is interpreted as the column ID.

 clickOnSort
 ^^^^^^^^^^^